elunna/nerfhack-changelog/README.md

 Only objects that could have been produced in a forge and are randomly generated can exhibit these quality traits.
 Exceptional weapons are immune to shattering blows, while superior weapons are still vulnerable, though they shatter only half as often.
 Inferior weapons are much more prone to breaking, particularly if they are eroded.
 Additionally, attacking with an inferior weapon carries a small chance of it falling apart upon impact, and inferior armor has a chance to disintegrate when it blocks an attack.

 In terms of value, inferior items are priced at half the cost of standard ones, superior items cost twice as much, and exceptional items are valued at three times the normal price.

+The extra tier of Legendary quality has also been added which makes weapons and armor work like +6 items.

+Increased bonus of exceptional quality.
+Loosened requirements for forging superior and exceptional items.
+Allow ammo, missiles, magic, and non-metallic items to be eligible for build quality.

+### Object alignments
+Sometimes items can generate specifically aligned as lawful, neutral, or chaotic.

+* Cross-aligned items can blast you (not as harsh as artifact though)
+* Item alignment is handled when forging.
+* Weapons of opposing alignments cannot be two-weaponed.
+* Aligned item bonuses only apply if your alignment is good.
+If it's negative, they count as cross-aligned.
+*  Aligned items are valued at twice their base cost.
+*
+    Aligned items effects for hero and monsters.

+    - Aligned weapons grant +1 to-hit when wielded for the hero (this still needs to get figured out on the monsters' side).
+    - Aligned weapons do 1 extra damage vs cross-aligned monsters (and you)
+    - Aligned armor grants -1AC for each piece worn, both for the hero and for monsters.

+Allow some monsters to spawn with more aligned items and don't let monsters start with cross-aligned things.

 ## NEW ITEMS